A few months ago I caught wind on Twitter that Heather McDonald was coming to Dallas to do a set at the Hyena’s Comedy Club at Mockingbird Station.

 The date was set for this past Saturday night.
 I can only imagine that he decided to take pity out on poor little ‘ole me, block out two and a half hours to prepare a next level, gourmet, three-course meal for me.

 The first course was Sous Vide Lobster.
 I learned about sous vide when I attended a media dinner put on by Richard Chamberlain of Chamberlain’s Steak & Chop House a couple of months ago.
 Sous vide is a method of cooking food sealed in airtight plastic bags then placed in a or a temperature-controlled steam environment for longer than normal cooking times.
 The result is the most tender, juicy, delicate, delicious piece of meat- whether it be fish shellfish or beef- it doesn’t matter.
+I asked Mark how easy it was to cook meat this way and he said it’s easy as long as you have one of the best vacuum sealers for sous vide, otherwise the meat just doesn’t cook correctly.

 I asked Mark how a man, as busy as he is, can find the time to cook this well?
 I had just assumed that most surgeons ate out after every shift?
 Surgeons have no spare time.